leapcode/bitmask-vpn/docs/branding.rst

 Now you can build the installer for your host platform::

- make build_installer
+ make installer

 Previously we had a cross-compilation setup in place.
 Cross compilation will be added back in the future.

 For debian and snap packages (FIXME -- WORK IN PROGRESS):

-  make debian
+  make package_debian
-  make snap
+  make package_snap